50 Edible Gifts

 18. Cocoa Almonds Melt 8 ounces chopped bittersweet chocolate with 2 teaspoons shortening in the microwave.
 Dip toasted almonds in the melted chocolate, letting the excess drip off.
 Transfer to a foil-lined pan.
 When just firm, roll in cocoa powder.

-19. Turtles Arrange small clusters of pecans on a baking sheet.
+19. Chocolate Pecan Caramel Clusters Arrange small clusters of pecans on a baking sheet.
 Melt unwrapped soft caramels in the microwave and drizzle over each cluster.
 Top with melted chocolate.
 Let harden.

 20. Chocolate Coins Melt 8 ounces chopped bittersweet or semisweet chocolate with 2 teaspoons shortening in the microwave.
 Spread teaspoonfuls in circles on a foil-lined baking sheet.
 Decorate with silver or white nonpareils.
 Chill until firm.
 Wrap in gold foil.